Knitting Jenny 18: Fair Isle Fisherman's Kep Hat by Jennifer Daley

 The gauge (or tension) for this Knitting Jenny pattern is:

-34 stitches and 40 rows (rounds) to 4 inches (10 centimeters) over the stranded colorwork pattern, knit in the round with 3.0mm knitting needles, after washing, blocking, drying.
+• 34 stitches and 40 rows to 4 inches (10 centimeters) over the stranded colorwork pattern, knit circularly with 3.0mm knitting needles, after washing, blocking, drying.

-First published in the United States in 2023 by Mall & Mall Press, a publishing imprint of Mall & Mall LLC, Boulder, Colorado.
+Published in the United States in 2023 by Mall & Mall Press, a publishing imprint of Mall & Mall LLC.

 The book is delivered as an immediate digital download in PDF format and therefore cannot be returned, exchanged, or refunded.